Saving for a home

 She checked her loan to value ratio:

-With an LVR above 80%, Jade realised that she would be charged
+With an LVR above 80%, Jade realises that she will be charged

-Develop a plan to help you save towards your deposit.
-Use the TrackMyGOALS app
+Develop a plan to help you save your deposit.
+Work out how long

-to see how long it will take you to save your deposit and how much
+it will take you to save the amount you need, and how much you'll

 Cut back on the extras